gorillamoe/www.gorilla.moe/src/routes/(blog)/posts/kulala-nvim-a-minimal-http-client-interface-for-neovim.md

 Yeah, I could have used Postman, but I wanted to have something integrated into Neovim.

-I has gathered quite some stars at github and received some feedback from the [community on github](https://github.com/mistweaverco/kulala.nvim).
+It has gathered quite some stars on github and received some feedback from the [community on github](https://github.com/mistweaverco/kulala.nvim).

 [reddit](https://www.reddit.com/r/neovim/search/?q=kulala&type=link) folks also seem to like it.